itscodenation/flw2-trivia-20-21-starter/README.md

 >![Day 1.5 goal](https://i.imgur.com/o4MzPjL.png)

-## Day 2.0: Nested components and state
+## Day 2: Nested components and state

-## Goal: Render the answer choices from sample_data.json on the screen.
+## Goal 1: Render the answer choices from sample_data.json on the screen.

 - [ ] In App.jsx, create an Answer component.
 - [ ] Add props to `<Answer />` with the text "Answer goes here".